MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/stream/frame-server-custom-media-source.md

 -   IMFMediaStream2

+> [!NOTE]
-NOTE: IMFMediaStream2 inherits from IMFMediaStream.
+> IMFMediaStream2 inherits from IMFMediaStream.
 And IMFMediaStream inherits from IMFMediaEventGenerator.

 Please refer to the MSDN documentation: <https://msdn.microsoft.com/en-us/library/windows/desktop/ms700134(v=vs.85).aspx> on how to create a Custom Media Source.
 The rest of this section will explain the differences needed to support your Custom Media Source with in the Frame Server framework.

-IMFGetService
+### IMFGetService
 -------------

 IMFGetService is a mandatory interface for Frame Server Custom Media Source.
 IMFGetService may return MF\_E\_UNSUPPORTED\_SERVICE if your Custom Media Source do not need to expose any additional service interfaces.